umer066/django_rest_framework/README.md

          Using validators argument in fields.

 Step # 26:( Request User Data and Customize View Quesryset ) :-

         In Django, you can request user-specific data and customize the queryset based on the logged-in user.
 This is useful when you want to display only relevant data to each user, such as their own posts, orders, or profile information.

+         - Request User Data in Views
+        Django provides the request.user object, which represents the currently logged-in user.
+You can use it in your views to filter querysets.

+        Example: Fetching User-Specific Data

+         - Customizing QuerySet in Class-Based Views If you are using Django’s generic class-based views (CBVs), you can override get_queryset to return user-specific data.

+        Example: Restricting Data in ListView

+         - Customizing QuerySet with Django Rest Framework (DRF) If you're working with Django Rest Framework (DRF), you can customize the queryset in a ViewSet.

+        Example: Filtering API Results by User

+         - Bonus: Filtering QuerySet in Admin Panel
+        If you want to show only relevant data in the Django Admin panel, override get_queryset in the admin model.

+Step # 27:( Related Fields and foreign key serializer ) :-

+        When dealing with ForeignKey and related fields in Django Rest Framework (DRF), you can serialize relationships in different ways, such as using PrimaryKeyRelatedField, StringRelatedField, Nested Serializers, or
+        HyperlinkedRelatedField.

+         - Using HyperlinkedRelatedField (Hyperlinks Instead of IDs)
+         - This field provides a URL instead of an ID for related objects.

+        Key Points :-
+         The best approach depends on the use case and API requirements.
+         Use nested serializers when you need full details but be mindful of performance.
+         Use PrimaryKeyRelatedField for simple foreign key references to keep responses lightweight.